 At the end of August, I spent a week packrafting down the Alatna River in Gates of the Arctic National Park with a fun group of people.
-My account of this truly amazing trip will soon be published, but in the meantime, you can read Heather's version over on her blog and look at Will's incredible photos.
-For those of you who might like to try your own packrafting adventure someday, below you will find my recommended gear list.
+My account of this once-in-a-lifetime trip is published over on the Adventure Travel website.
+For those of you looking to try your own packrafting adventure someday, below you will find my recommended gear list.

 The following list includes not only a high-level look at the main gear I brought with me to Gates of the Arctic, but also the gear I really wish I would have taken on our adventure.